What are boundaries?

-If you look up boundary in the dictionary, you’ll find several definitions.
+If you look up boundary in the dictionary, you will find several definitions.

 - A real or imagined line that marks the edge or limit of something.